 WordPress comes with themes that let you easily change your site’s appearance.
 You can find a few default themes as well.
 To style your site, either use an existing default theme that’s shipped with your WordPress installations or add a new theme from the WordPress repository for free.

 For extending your website functionalities, you have plugins.
 Just like themes, plugins also come in both free and premium versions.
 Not only could you easily find a plugin that meets your needs, but you can also install them right from your WordPress dashboard without even leaving your site.

 To style your Joomla site, you need to find a template that matches your needs and install it on your site.
-Template for Joomla is what theme for WordPress is.
+The template for Joomla is what the theme for WordPress is.

 However, for adding extensions, you can use the Install from Web feature, but for templates, it still has no options for letting you search and install from the dashboard itself.

 Drupal too has beautiful themes and modules to let you customize the look of your website.
 But like Joomla, the options are really limited.

 Besides, you can’t install them directly without exiting your dashboard.
 To add any module or theme, you’ll have to leave your site, search for the module/theme you want to add and then locate the project’s zip file URL.

 You can then use the module/theme you like by using its URL to install them.
 Of course, this consumes a lot of time and if you’re a complete beginner, you’ll get confused with all the steps it takes to get the process done.

 If you’re targeting international users, it’s imperative for your site to have the localization option.
 A good CMS should also have some localization options that make it easy to build a multilingual website.

 3.1.
 WordPress: Localization Options